Chokyotager/BIND/README.md

 python3 bind.py --proteins <protein>.fasta --ligands <ligands>.smi --output <output>.tsv
 ```

-This will perform inference for all pairs of proteins and ligands specified, and output a single TSV file with five columns: input protein name, input SMILES, predicted pKi, predicted pIC50, predicted Kd, predicted EC50, logits and non-binder probability.
+This will perform inference for all pairs of proteins and ligands specified, and output a single TSV file with five columns: input protein name, input SMILES, predicted pKi, predicted pIC50, predicted pKd, predicted pEC50, logits and non-binder probability.
 Take note that the non-binder probability is just sigmoid(logits) and is the output from the classifier.
 You can see an example output file in `examples/example_output.tsv`.

 In our paper, we found that the strongest screening power comes from the non-binder probability. **The lower the logits / non-binder probability, the better**.
 Whereas for the drug-target affinity predictions, the higher the better.